Account Takeover (ATO) Attacks

 What are Account Takeover Attacks

-• Financial Loss: Hackers can steal money from bank accounts or make unauthorized purchases.
+• Financial Theft: Stealing money from bank accounts or making fraudulent purchases.

-• Reputational Damage: They might post harmful or embarrassing content on social media accounts.
+• Reputational Damage: Posting harmful content on your social media or sending emails under your name.

 1. Data Breaches

-• What It Is: Data breaches involve unauthorized access to large amounts of data from companies or services.
+• What It Is: Unauthorized access to large amounts of data from companies or services.

 2. Malware

-• What It Is: Malware is malicious software designed to infiltrate and damage systems.
+• What It Is: Malicious software designed to infiltrate and damage systems.

-• How It Works: Once installed on a victim’s device, malware can capture keystrokes, take screenshots, or even directly access saved passwords.
+• How It Works: Once installed on your device, malware can capture keystrokes, take screenshots, or even directly grab saved passwords.

 3. Credential Stuffing

-• What It Is: Credential stuffing uses stolen username and password combinations, often obtained from data breaches.
+• What It Is: Using stolen username and password combinations from data breaches to gain unauthorized access.

-• How It Works: Attackers use automated tools to try these credentials on various websites, hoping that people reuse the same password across multiple sites.
+• How It Works: Attackers use automated tools to try these credentials on multiple websites, hoping that people reuse the same passwords.

 4. Phishing